Which API to use

 Requirements

-General- HTTPS Required: All API requests must use HTTPS with TLS 1.2 or higher, on port
+General- HTTPS required: All API requests must use HTTPS with TLS 1.2 or higher on port

-. - DNS TTL: Clients must respect OneSignal’s DNS TTL of 300 seconds to avoid stale IP resolution.
+https://api.onesignal.comon port443. - DNS TTL: Clients must respect OneSignal’s DNS TTL of 300 seconds to avoid stale IP resolution.

 - You may see Cloudflare IP addresses in logs.

-- These IPs are managed by Cloudflare and may change over time.
+- Cloudflare IPs may change over time.

-region (Groningen, Netherlands).
+europe-west4 region (Groningen, Netherlands).

 Platform-specific network requirements